microsoft/Windows-classic-samples/Samples/VolumeShadowCopyServiceWriter/README.md

 Run the sample
 --------------

+Note that the sample must be built for the native operating system.
+A 64-bit operating system cannot load a 32-bit writer.

 To run the sample:

 1. Navigate to the directory that contains the new executable file, using the **Command Prompt** or **File Explorer**.